retact/retact/content/About.md

 title = "About me"
 +++

-I like to develop embedded systems using Mbed and systems using Raspberry Pi and analyze biological signals.
+I like to develop embedded systems using Mbed and Raspberry Pi and analyze biological signals.
 I want to be a developer that can understand and develop from lower layers to hardware.

 #### Profile